 I was shocked when my critique partners responded to my request to help me through depression.
 They asked me how I was doing and swapped pages to keep me going.

-I was shocked when a counselor gave me free counseling for two years just because.
+I was shocked when a counselor gave me free counseling just because.

 I was shocked when friends sent cards or words of encouragement.